rbertolusso/intubate/README.md

 names(iBag)
 ```

-The `intuBag` will keep all your results, in any way you prefer to use it.
+The `intuBag` will collect all your results, in any way you prefer to use it.

 The same happens with `intuEnv`.
 Just remember that `%<>%` should *not*
 be used with `intuEnv` (you should always use `%>%`).